Where: Westin Harbour Castle Hotel, Toronto, Canada

 The meeting will be held as a satellite to the joint International Congress of Neuroendocrinology (ICN) – Society for Behavioral Neuroendocrinology (SBN) meeting.
 Registration for Parental Brain 2018 is being done through the International Congress of Neuroendocrinology (ICN) website: http://www.icn2018.org/.

 The Parental Brain Conference 2018 abstract submission deadline has passed.
-Thanks for all of you who submitted your abstracts.
+Thanks to all of you who submitted abstracts.

 Hope to see you there!

 Patricia Tomasi (Huffington Post Canada) – “Leveraging Social Media and Advocacy Journalism to Connect with Mothers and Families Going Through Postpartum Depression”

 - Not just the brain – parental brain interactions with the gut, immune system & placenta